 Lively’s hearing aids

-The basic Lively bundle includes two hearing aids and a one-year supply of 312 batteries (which usually cost $40 to $70 a year).
-Their second bundle option is $2,250 with rechargeable hearing aids that offer up to 30 hours of power on a three-hour charge.
+The basic Lively Bundle includes two hearing aids and a one-year supply of 312 batteries (which usually cost $40 to $70 a year).
+Their second bundle option is $2,400 with rechargeable hearing aids that offer up to 30 hours of power on a three-hour charge.
 Lively uses LiNX 3D 5 hearing aids as part of its bundle.
-This is a behind-the-ear (BTE) mid-range model manufactured by ReSound, offering decent performance across a variety of environments and noise levels.
+This is a behind-the-ear (BTE) mid-range model manufactured by ReSound, offering solid performance across a variety of environments and noise levels.

 This model features: